Enriched monoidal categories I: centers: Enriched monoidal categories

 \begin{defn} Let $\ec[\CA]{\CL},\ec[\CB]{\CM}$ be enriched monoidal categories and $\ec{F},\ec{G} : \ec[\CA]{\CL} \to \ec[\CB]{\CM}$ enriched monoidal functors.
 An \textit{enriched monoidal natural transformation} is an enriched natural transformation $\ec{\xi}: \ec{F} \Rightarrow \ec{G}$ such that the underlying natural transformation $\xi: F \Rightarrow G$ is a monoidal natural transformation. \end{defn}

-\begin{rem} The symmetic monoidal 2-category of enriched monoidal categories, enriched monoidal functors and enriched monoidal natural transformations is a sub-2-category of the 2-category $\Algn[1](\ecat)$ of algebras in $\ecat$, and the inclusion is a biequivalence. \end{rem}
+\begin{rem} Recall that braided monoidal categories are algebras in $\Algn[1](\cat)$, and the algebra homomorphisms between braided monoidal categories in $\Algn[1](\cat)$ are braided monoidal functors.
+Then it is routine to check that the algebra homomorphisms between enriched monoidal categories in $\ecat$ are enriched monoidal functors and $2$-morphisms between algebra homomorphisms in $\ecat$ are enriched monoidal natural transformations (see Remark \ref{rem:background_underlying_2-functors}).
+By Remark \ref{rem:equivalence_of_2_definitions} and the Whitehead theorem for 2-categories, the symmetric monoidal 2-category of enriched monoidal categories, enriched monoidal functors and enriched monoidal natural transformations is a sub-2-category of the 2-category $\Algn[1](\ecat)$ of algebras in $\ecat$, and the inclusion is a 2-equivalence. \end{rem}

 \begin{expl} Let $(A, m_A, \iota_A)$ be a commutative algebra in a braided monoidal category $\CA$.
 The $\CA$-enriched category $\ast^{A}$ introduced in Example \ref{expl:enrich_cat_with_one_obj} is a strict enriched monoidal category with the tensor product functor induced by $m_A$.
 Conversely, every strict $\CA$-enriched monoidal category with one object arises in this way (see also \cite[Example\ 3.5]{KZ18a}).